Join our community of websites already using SEOJuice to automate the boring SEO work.

 Not initially.
 Prioritize high-traffic or high-revenue pages, bestsellers, seasonal collections, and those ranking on page 2.
 Optimize the ones that can move the needle first.

 Yes, especially for product, review, and breadcrumb schema.
 It improves how your listings appear in search (rich results), which often boosts click-through rate and trust.
+It's also the format AI Overviews and ChatGPT lean on when picking which product to cite, so the value of clean schema arguably went up, not down, in the AI-search era.

 Yes, but you'll need to work around some platform limitations.
 Clean architecture, custom meta content, schema injection, and smart internal linking are all possible with the right setup.